 IT is an ever-increasing part of our lives and is incorporated into many areas of the curriculum.
 The children are encouraged to develop their mouse/keyboard skills through a variety of games/art/word processing packages in the classroom.
 They are taught to communicate globally using the e-mail facility.
-Access to the Internet enables the children to undertake personal research, particularly useful for topic work (the Internet is regulated by the LEA and all unsuitable materials are filtered).
+Access to the Internet enables the children to undertake personal research, particularly useful for topic work (the Internet is regulated by the LA and our security system "Smootwall" and all unsuitable materials are filtered).
 The school is well resourced with computers to ensure that children have a firm grounding in Computing skills and all classrooms have interactive whiteboards.
 We adhere to our e safety policy.